advanced-js/blink/README.md

 ## V1

-Get to work for selectors that correspond to a single element.
+Make plugin work for selectors that correspond to a single element.

 ```javascript
 // show/hide every 1000ms